Viksvu/CSEP-Project-Repository/Docs/Agendas/meeting_agenda_week_4.md

 | Attendees : | Kedar Joshi, Tushit Jain, Marc De Wilt, Yanick Rietveld |

 - Opening by chair.
 (1 min)
-- Check-in: How is everyone doing?
+- Check-in-How is everyone doing?
 (1 min)
 - Approval of the agenda-Does anyone have any additions?
 (1 min)
-- Approval of last minutes- Did everyone read last week’s minutes?
+- Approval of last minutes-Did everyone read last week’s minutes?
 Does anyone disagree or might want to add on?
 (1 min)
 - Announcements by the TA.
 (2 min)
-- Demonstrate current product to TA and gather feedback .(2 min)
+- Demonstrate current product to TA and gather feedback.
+(2 min)

 - Talking Points :
     1. Has everyone completed their assignments?
 Are there any issues from this week's milestone that have not been completed?
 What can be improved?
 (3 min)